Utility for Tahoe area divesting of coal power, but expects to save money

 This doesn’t mean the end of fossil fuels for Tahoe-Truckee customers, however.
 Natural gas was doing the heavy lifting as of last September, providing 52 percent of electricity, followed by 22 percent from renewables, 4 percent hydro, and 1 percent nuclear.
 Coal provides 20 percent until replaced by the added solar and other renewables.

-N0te: This story was amended to correct an overstatement of the amount of money that Liberty will save by divesting of its coal o.
+This story was amended to correct an overstatement of the amount of money that Liberty will save by divesting of its stake in coal.